ojalaw/Formula_One_Quiz/README.md

 ### Future Implementations

-Disable site for users with small screen width, prompt them to rotate device to horizontal for better UX.
+- Disable site for users with small screen width, prompt them to rotate device to horizontal for better UX.
+- Dark/Light theme will be implemented at a later date.
+- Leaderboard positions will be colour coded with gold for first, silver for second and bronze for third.
+- Leaderboard could be stored on a server and not just in local storage.

 ## Technologies Used